Martiless/nondairy-godmother/README.md

 ## Future Features:
 Some future features I would like for this app are:
+* Automated confirmation emails - that will be sent out to a user when they have made, edited or cancelled a booking
 * Aviod over bookings - a backend feature that filters through all the bookings at a certain time and makes sure that the number of bookings does not exceed the number of available seats
 * Dinner Club Login - where members can see special offer that are only for members
 * A Review page - this is a page where users can view reviews from previous diners but can also leave their own review on the restaurant